leeib3041/Lets-Use-Python/Introduction/What_Is_Python.md

 ![](Images/start1.png)

 - Notice that `pip list` gave me an error but `pip3 list` didn't.
-Your result may vary, but worry about why `pip list` did not work in this instance.
+Your result may vary, but don't worry about why `pip list` did not work in this instance.
 Also, note that I have to type `python3` and `pip3` in order to specify version 3.x.x.
 By default, because we have both version 2 and 3, typing only `python` will refer to python version 2.x.x.
 This is important because of what we are doing the next step.

 3. Recall that Python is an interpreted language.
 In short, that means we do not have to previously create a file to compile.
 Instead, we will use a Python Interpreter to directly execute our instructions.
 This is where specifying 3 or not is important.
 Look below: